|Download this layer|

 Other MassDEP-regulated facilities available as point features – See MassDEP BWP Major Facilities and the "Spatial Views: Solid Waste Operations other than Land Disposal" section of the MassDEP Land Disposal of Solid Waste Datalayer.

-The MassDEP Underground Storage Tank datalayer is maintained by the MassDEP Bureau of Waste Prevention.
+The MassDEP Underground Storage Tank datalayer is maintained by the MassDEP Bureau of Air and Waste.
 A regular update schedule has not been determined at this time.
 Updates may include improvements to mapped locations, clarification re: multiple tanks at a given facility and/or the location of facilities not included in the datalayer at this time.